What Does it Mean to Withhold Adjudication in Florida?

 A. Outside of Florida, organizations (commercial and governmental) may not recognize withholds and may look at them similarly to a criminal conviction.
 Withholds go on your record.

 Q. Do I have to disclose a withhold of adjudication to an employer?

 A. It just depends on how the question is asked.
 For example, if your employer asks if you have ever been arrested or charged for a criminal offense, then you would still need to answer in the affirmative.
 On the other hand, if you’re asked if you’ve ever been convicted of a crime, then you can answer “no.”

 Need Legal Advice?

 Being charged with a crime can be overwhelming, especially considering all of the consequences you could possibly face.
 However, withholding adjudication can save you a lot of distress if you are granted it.
-Because of this, it is in your best interest to contact an experienced Florida attorney to seek legal advice and representation.
-Contact Moses & Rooth Attorneys at Law at (407) 531-8694 for an initial consultation.
+Because of this, it’s important to contact an experienced Florida criminal defense attorney to seek legal advice and representation.
+Contact Moses & Rooth Attorneys at Law at (407) 377-0150 or by filling out our contact form.
 We may be able to help you with your case!